openssl/openssl/NOTES-ANSI.md

 -   `no-asm`

-    There are cases if `asm()` calls in our C source, which isn't supported in pure ANSI C.
+    There are cases of `asm()` calls in our C source, which isn't supported in pure ANSI C.

 -   `no-secure-memory`